Morcu/starbucks_offers/README.md

 For the ann an exploratory could been made with the **loss function and the activation function used in the output layer**.

 For this kind of problems **traditional machine learning algorithms such as gradient boosting techniques (XGBoost, LightGBM..etc) will get better results and performance.**

+If you have issues related to the solution to the problem a **re-engineer should be considered** in this case the problem was changed to a **binary clasifier** that tells if a certain user (**only using its demographic values**) will complete the offer or not

 # Code